masterking32/mastercity-roleplay/README.md

 # Legal
 ### License

+####skinchanger - extendedmode edit

+All changes after 24/05/2020 are provided by their respective authors under the GNUGPLv3 license.

-skinchanger - make your own skin!
+####skinchanger - make your own skin!

-Copyright (C) 2015-2020 Jérémie N'gadi
+Copyright (C) 2015-2018 Jérémie N'gadi

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.